rnapier/virtual-conf-howto/index.md

 That doesn't fix everything, but it's a start.

 When I speak at conferences, I generally turn off wi-fi entirely, but that's not possible in a virtual conference.
 But do turn off everything you can.
 Quit all programs other than Keynote (and Xcode if you need it).
 You may need to run some number of programs for the conference, including possibly a web browser, but if you can quit it, quit it.

+Also, remember to silence your phone and your watch.
+(I always forget about my watch, and it chirps at me at weird times....)

+Don't forget to warn your two-legged housemates, and plan for your four-legged ones.
+Delightful as all the kids and cats bursting into a Zoom call can be, it's distracting.
+If your family is home with you, let them know exactly when you're going to be speaking.
+It's not just a kindness for the audience; it's also to let your family know when you're *not* speaking and when it's fine to go about their lives.
+(I've forgotten this before, and my family spent hours being unnecessarily cautious about noise.)

 ## Setting up Zoom